dchohfi/KeyValueObjectMapping/README.md

 }
 </pre>

-Using DCObjectMappingForArray and adding it to the configuration, you tell to the KeyValueObjectMapping how to parse this specific attribute.
+Using DCArrayMapping and adding it to the configuration, you tell to the KeyValueObjectMapping how to parse this specific attribute.

 <pre>
-DCObjectMappingForArray *mapper = [[DCObjectMappingForArray alloc] initWithClassForElements:[Tweet class] forKeyAndAttributeName:@"tweets"] inClass:[User class]];
+DCArrayMapping *mapper = [[DCArrayMapping alloc] initWithClassForElements:[Tweet class] forKeyAndAttributeName:@"tweets"] inClass:[User class]];

 DCParserConfiguration *config = [[DCParserConfiguration alloc] init];
 [config addMapper:mapper];